zama-ai/concrete-ml/docs/built-in-models/tree.md

 #  1 examples over 1 have an FHE inference equal to the clear inference
 ```

-Similarly, the decision boundaries of the Concrete ML model can be plotted and compared to the results of the classical XGBoost model executed in the clear.
-A 6-bit model is shown in order to illustrate the impact of quantization on classification.
-Similar plots can be found in the [Classifier Comparison notebook](../tutorials/ml_examples.md).
+We can plot and compare the decision boundaries of the Concrete ML model and the classical XGBoost model executed in the clear.
+Here we show a 6-bit model to illustrate the impact of quantization on classification.
+You will find similar plots in the [Classifier Comparison notebook](../tutorials/ml_examples.md).

 ![Comparison of clasification decision boundaries between FHE and plaintext models](../figures/xgb_comparison_pipeline.png)

 ## Quantization parameters

-This graph above shows that, when using a sufficiently high bit-width, quantization has little impact on the decision boundaries of the Concrete ML FHE decision tree models.
-As quantization is done individually on each input feature, the impact of quantization is strongly reduced.
-This means that FHE tree-based models reach a similar level of accuracy as their floating point equivalents.
-Using 6 bits for quantization means that the Concrete ML model reaches, or exceeds, the floating point accuracy.
-The number of bits for quantization can be adjusted through the `n_bits` parameter.
+When using a sufficiently high bit-width, quantization has little impact on the decision boundaries of the Concrete ML FHE decision tree model, as quantization is done individually on each input feature.
+It means FHE models can achieve similar accuracy levels as floating point models.
+Using 6 bits for quantization is effective in reaching or even exceeding floating point accuracy.

-When `n_bits` is set to a low value, the quantization process may sometimes create some artifacts that could lead to a decrease in accuracy.
-At the same time, the execution speed in FHE could improve.
-In this way, it is possible to adjust the accuracy/speed trade-off, and some accuracy can be recovered by increasing the `n_estimators` parameter.
+To adjust the number of bits for quantization, use the `n_bits` parameter.
+Setting `n_bits` to a low value may introduce artifacts, potentially reducing accuracy.
+However, the execution speed in FHE could improve.
+This adjustment allows you to manage the accuracy/speed trade-off.
+Additionally, you can recover some accuracy by increasing the `n_estimators` parameter.

 The following graph shows that using 5-6 bits of quantization is usually sufficient to reach the performance of a non-quantized XGBoost model on floating point data.
 The metrics plotted are accuracy and F1-score on the `spambase` data-set.